-- be able to describe how the science of Applied Behavior Analysis in conjunction with oral placement and tactile therapies can be used to teach non-verbal or non-imitative clients with autism to speak
+- Describe how the science of Applied Behavior Analysis in conjunction with oral placement and tactile therapies can be used to teach non-verbal or non-imitative clients with autism to speak.

-- capable of identifying the pre-requisite skills necessary to teach vocal speech and apply 3-4 techniques in the applied behavior analysis research that have been used to develop vocalizations
+- Identify the prerequisite skills necessary to teach vocal speech and apply 3-4 techniques in the applied behavior analysis research that have been used to develop vocalizations.

-- learn to describe the sequential steps of developing functional communication beginning with motivation, reinforcement, motor imitation and specific shaping strategies that can be used to maximize learning of functional speech
+- Describe the sequential steps of developing functional communication beginning with motivation, reinforcement, motor imitation and specific shaping strategies that can be used to maximize learning of functional speech.

-- understand & explain how many non-verbal clients with autism have underlying oral motor and motor planning deficits that should be addressed
+- Explain how many non-verbal clients with autism have underlying oral motor and motor planning deficits that should be addressed.

-- able to apply specific task analyzed techniques to assist the therapist in applying TalkTools hierarchies to individuals with autism
+- Apply specific task analyzed techniques to assist the therapist in applying TalkTools hierarchies to individuals with autism.

-- comprehend and apply specific sequential techniques to transition oral placement skills to functional speech for those clients not responding to traditional verbal modeling and shaping techniques
+- Apply specific sequential techniques to transition oral placement skills to functional speech for those clients not responding to traditional verbal modeling and shaping techniques.